-Award of the MTeReo with Distinction or Merit
+9. Award of the Master of Te Reo Maori with Distinction or Merit

 - (a) A candidate for the degree who was admitted on the basis of a Bachelors degree with Honours may have the degree awarded with Distinction or Merit. - (b) The award of Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1.